 Seller lead generation

-Seller campaigns need more trust than buyer campaigns.
-An owner is not just asking for a brochure.
+Seller campaigns often need strong trust signals because an owner is not just asking for a brochure.
 They are evaluating whether the agent can price, present, negotiate and manage a major transaction.

 A seller lead page should include: